- Pollution permits involve giving firms a legal right to pollute a certain amount e.g. 100 units of Carbon Dioxide per year.

 - The aim of pollution permits is to provide market incentives for firms to reduce pollution and reduce the external costs associated with it.
 For example, it is argued carbon dioxide emissions contribute towards global warming.

 - Pollution permits can also be a way for the government to raise revenue, by selling firms these permits to allow pollution.

 A very simple diagram showing the fixed supply of pollution permits.
-If demand for pollution increases, the cost of tradeable permits rises from P1 to P2.
+Suppose there is rapid economic growth and the demand for producing pollution increases, the cost of tradeable permits rises from P1 to P2.

 In this case, the government reduces the number of permits over time.
 This means the price will steadily increase and create a growing incentive to reduce pollution over time.
 The idea is that it gives firms time to try and invest in different technology which creates less pollution.